swataxioffice-netizen/sarathi-book/PROMOTION_PLAN.md

 ## 🤝 Phase 4: Community & Partnerships (Scaling)

 ### 1. Taxi Stands & Unions
-*   Visit major taxi stands (Airport, Central Station).
+*   Visit major taxi stands (Airport, Railway Stations).
 *   Demo the "Fare Calculator" to the *Union Leader* or key influencers at the stand.
 *   If the leader uses it, everyone else will follow.